TRIMETHOPRIM

 Drug Warnings

 Older patients may be more prone to side effects when they have a history of hyperkalemia while using TRIMETHOPRIM.
 Please inform your doctor if you are undergoing dialysis treatment since TRIMETHOPRIM is moderately removed by haemodialysis.
 Your doctor may schedule the dosage after dialysis.
 Please undergo an examination to rule out CDAD's chances if you experience diarrhoea following TRIMETHOPRIM therapy.
 Let your doctor know if you are undergoing any vaccinations with live bacterial vaccines (like typhoid vaccine) since TRIMETHOPRIM may affect vaccines' activity.
-TRIMETHOPRIM may induce photosensitivity and makes your skin more sensitive to the sun; hence wear sunscreen when you step out.
+TRIMETHOPRIM may induce photosensitivity and make your skin more sensitive to the sun; hence, wear sunscreen when you step out.
 Please seek medical advice if you are pregnant or breastfeeding before taking TRIMETHOPRIM.

 Drug Interactions